mattwelson/Objective-c/README.md

 ```objective-c
         NSArray *greetings = @[@"Hello", @"Bonjour", @"Guten tag"];
 ```
     Here the square brackets represent the array literal (like quotation marks represent string literals) and not method calls.
+3. To iterate over our list and print each greeting you can use a foreach or a for loop (or a while loop if you're a maniac) as well as a few fancy enumerators.

 ##Recently added, don't know where to put
 ###Mutable vs Immutable